metablockshq/metablocks.world/content/posts/2022-mint_to_and_transfer_spl_tokens.md

 ### Transfer operation

+Suppose if an user wants to stake a token into an escrow, then we use `transfer` operation.

 **CPI call**

-Suppose if a user wants to stake a token into a vault account (escrow account), then we use `transfer` operation.

 ```rust
 use anchor_spl::token::{self};